 X-ray spectroscopy used for this purpose is a well-established, effective, and powerful tool in plasma diagnostics.
 Measuring radiation in the 0.1 - 20 keV range is a standard method for obtaining valuable information about particle transport, magnetic configuration, and MHD (magnetohydrodynamic) phenomena.
 Research conducted in the Laboratory focuses on further development of plasma imaging technology in the soft X-ray (SXR) range, intended for monitoring impurity radiation in future fusion devices.

-One of the systems developed for W7-X is based on pulse height analysis using cooled semiconductor detectors operating in photon-counting mode (Pulse Height Analyzer, PHA).
-The purpose of this diagnostic is to measure plasma impurities in the soft X-ray range (0.1-20 keV).
-The device began operation on the W7-X stellarator in 2016 during the first experimental campaign.
+Research activities carried out in the Laboratory also include the development of diagnostic systems dedicated to plasma impurity studies for the Wendelstein 7-X stellarator (Greifswald, Germany).
+One of the systems developed for Wendelstein 7-X to investigate plasma impurities in the soft X-ray and ultraviolet (soft X-ray/XUV) range is a setup based on pulse height analysis (Pulse Height Analyser - PHA) using cooled semiconductor detectors operating in the photon-counting regime.
+The purpose of this diagnostic is to measure plasma impurities in the soft X-ray energy range of 0.1-20 keV.
+The system started operation on the W7-X stellarator in 2016 during the first experimental campaign, OP1.1.

 PHA diagnostic system at the W7-X